 According to the 2017-2018 USA Climbing Rule Book, the competitors are divided into categories based on gender and age in the year of the competition.
 There are 5 categories: Youth D, Youth C, Youth B, Youth A, and Junior.
-A climber can be in a same category for 2 years except Youth D category.
+A climber can be in the same category for 2 years except for the Youth D category.
 If a climber starts at a very young age such as 6 or 7 he or she stays in Youth Category D for at least four years.

 Category Youth D is the youngest category which ends at age 11.
 The USA Climbing goes by the year that the climber was born and not the month.
 For example, if the climber was born in 2007, he or she is the top of the Youth D category.

-Generally in the Category Youth C, the climber ages are 12 and 13, For Youth B, the ages are 14 and 15.
+Generally, in Category Youth C, the climber ages are 12 and 13, For Youth B, the ages are 14 and 15.
 Youth A starts at age 16 and 17 while Youth Junior starts at age 18 and 19.
 After 19, the climber ages out of the youth category and may qualify for collegiate or open.

 Here is the 2017-2020 youth competitor chart:

 Only Category Youth B, A, and Junior are allowed to lead.
 Lead climbing generally is harder so they yield higher scores.

 The youth competitions start with the local competitions or comps.
 Once the climbers participate in at least two local comps, they can register for the Regional Championships.
 Each competitor also must be a USA Climbing member and belong to a team with a certified coach.